OpenDSA/OpenDSA/RST/en/Glossary.rst

       It is best thought of as a :term:`function` or a mapping of inputs to outputs.

+   proof by contradiction
+      A mathematical proof technique that proves a theorem by first assuming that the theorem is false, and then uses a chain of reasoning to reach a logical contradiction.
+      Since when the theorem is false a logical contradiction arises, the conclusion is that the theorem must be true.

    proof by induction
       A mathematical proof technique similar to :term:`recursion`.
       It is used to prove a parameterized theorem $S(n)$, that is,